How to Upload and Use Custom ISOs on Vultr

 Uploading an ISO on Vultr

-You can upload a custom ISO to Vultr by providing a publicly accessible URL.
-Once uploaded, the ISO becomes available in your account and can be used to deploy new instances or attach to existing ones.
-This feature is useful when you need operating systems or tools not included in Vultr’s public ISO library.
+Upload a custom ISO to Vultr by providing a publicly accessible URL.
+Once uploaded, the ISO is available in your account and can be used to deploy new instances or attach to existing ones.

 - The ISO must be smaller than 10 GB (10240 MB).